s0enke/cloudformation-templates/templates/cloudfront-edge-s3-bucket-password-protected/README.md

  - Only validated to work in `us-east-1`
  - directory index files have to be named`index.html`, currently hardcoded
+ - Currently, there is no redirect for paths without trailing slashes, for example redirecting `/test` to `/test/`, which is e.g. S3 website hosting default behavior.

 ## How to create users